SDL-Hercules-390/hyperion/readme/README.MSVC.md

 Building from the distributed Hercules source tree does not by default incorporate BZIP2 as a compression mechanism, since

-1) BZIP2 is an external project, completelly separate from the Hercules project itself.
+1) BZIP2 is an external project, completely separate from the Hercules project itself.
 2) MS Windows (tm) does not provide any well known location (if at all) for the BZIP2 library runtime and/or header files.